-You plan to do a lot of relaxing in your golden years, but you know that requires careful planning for retirement now.
-Whether you are just beginning your career or want to make up for lost time, you’re ready to create a savings plan that will allow you to retire comfortably.
+You plan to do a lot of relaxing in your golden years, and those leisurely mornings and bucket list trips are the result of careful planning for retirement that starts while you’re still working.
+Whether you are just beginning your career or want to make up for lost time, now is the perfect time to create a savings plan that will allow you to retire comfortably.

 What Are the 4 Basic Steps of Retirement Planning?

 It might be easier to break down retirement planning into a few basic steps.
 You’ll start by creating a vision of your retirement lifestyle that you can turn to over the years as you build your savings.

 Retirement planning is important because you want to make sure you have enough resources to fund your lifestyle and cover your expenses after you stop working full-time.
 To get there, you have a few decisions to make.

 First, you’ll want to set a target age for retirement.
 Some people choose to continue working well into their 60s and 70s, especially if they enjoy the work they’re doing.
 Others prefer to step out of the workforce to travel or spend time with loved ones while they are still in good health.

 Surprisingly, workers tend to retire earlier than they expected.
 The results of Gallup’s 2022 Economy and Personal Finance survey revealed that current workers in the U.S. expect to retire at the age of 66, but the actual mean retirement age is 62.
 If your health — or the health of a loved one declines, you may choose to retire earlier than you planned.

 Second, you’ll need to think about the kind of lifestyle you want in retirement.
 Some questions you’ll want to ask yourself include: